 This delicious Pear Cobbler is made with canned pears and it’s AMAZING!

-You don’t have to wait for pear season or pay high prices for pears out of season to make this delicious cobbler.
+You don’t have to wait for pear season or pay high prices for pears out of season to make this delicious Pear Cobbler recipe.
 The beauty of the recipe is that it uses canned pears.

 You can bypass the prep work of getting the pears peeled and cored by just opening up a couple cans of pear halves.
 The recipe is just as delicious as Pear Cobbler made with fresh pears.
 Top the cobbler with vanilla ice cream or a little cream and Enjoy!